Updated July 2018.

 If you do not qualify for the tax credit, there is also a deduction for employee premium payments.
 Some small business owners may be able to get both according to the IRS.

-The deductions are also a great way to be able to purchase the plan that you want from a non-government, web-based health insurance broker like eHealth while still benefitting from tax incentives.
+The deductions are also a great way to be able to purchase the plan that you want from a non-government, web-based health insurance broker like eHealth while still benefiting from tax incentives.

 Some reasons why small business owners may want to stick with a licensed insurance broker such as eHealth include the range of options and the support even after purchasing the group plan.
 Rest assured, if you do not qualify for the health care tax credit, there is still a wealth of group health insurance plans to choose from.
 Also, keep in mind that there is no open enrollment period for group health insurance plans, so you can shop for a group plan and apply for the small business health care tax credit at any time of the year.